JNSStudios/ToonTuber-Player/README.md

 - *random_duplicate_reduction*:    A number between 0 and 1.
 This is the percentage of the time that the player will attempt to reduce the chance of playing the same animation twice in a row.
 (IE: If this number is 0, the player will NOT try to prevent the same animation from playing twice in a row.
 If this number is 1, the player will ALWAYS try to prevent the same animation from playing twice in a row.)

-- *expressions*:                   A list of Expression Set objects
+- *expressions*:                   A list of Expression Set objects. **Remember that transition animations in expressions do NOT need a "locking" parameter, as the program will AUTOMATICALLY lock all transition animations.**

 - *canned_anims*:                  A list of Canned Animation objects. **NOTE: It is not necessary to list a "locking" parameter for Animations put inside of Canned Animations, as the program will AUTOMATICALLY lock ALL Canned Animations.**